mariokroll/LLM-fine-tuning/README.md

 # LLM-fine-tuning
-Fine-tune an LLM to achieve SOTA performance on specific dataset
+Fine-tune an LLM to achieve SOTA performance on combinations of different datasets.